Llandyssil: Population and language

-The Census returns are as follows:
+According to census returns, the historical population of Llandyssil has been as follows:

-In 1880 a portion of the township of Bolbro was transferred from Llandyssil to Llanmerewig and the size of the parish was reduced from 4187 acres to 3800 acres.
+In 1880, a portion of the township of Bolbro was transferred from Llandyssil to Llanmerewig and the size of the parish was reduced from 4187 acres to 3800 acres.
 This may be reflected in the decrease in population between the 1881 and 1891 censuses.

 During the later part of the 18th century, it appears that the Welsh language was supplanted by English for general usage in the village.
-There are some Welsh speakers in the village, but they have mainly come from elsewhere in Montgomeryshire.
+There remain some Welsh speakers in the village, but they have mainly come from elsewhere in Montgomeryshire.